Investing 101: A Beginner’s Guide to Building Wealth

 Diversification Defined

 Diversification spreads investments across assets to lower risk.
-Index funds do this automatically by holding many stocks, balancing out poor performers.
+Index funds do this automatically by holding many stocks.

 S&P 500 vs. Total Market